 In our experience, phacoemulsification method can be safely performed in cataract patients with PEX.
-It is a challenging surgery, but careful preoperative planning and intraoperative care can ensure a successful outcome and safe procedure.
+It is challenging surgery but careful preoperative planning and intraoperative care could ensure a successful outcome and safe procedure.
 Concerning the numerous complications that may occur in these patients, we did not face severe intraoperative complications apart from certain problems in performing capsulorhexis.

-By understanding all the specific ocular features in patients with pseudoexfoliation, proper preoperative preparation, application of suitable technique, and surgeon's experience, the optimal outcome can be achieved in patients with senile cataract and PEX.
-Postoperative one-month follow-up period is of great importance to timely prevent and observe possible complications such as assess endothelial cell function, glaucoma screening, etc. The risks associated with cataract surgery in a PEX patient can be minimized with a proper preoperative, intraoperative, and postoperative care.
+By understanding all the specific ocular features in patients with pseudoexfoliation, proper preoperative preparation, application of suitable technique and surgeon's experience, the optimal outcome can be achieved in patients with senile cataract and PEX.
+Postoperative 1-month follow-up period is of great importance to timely prevent and observe possible complications such as assess endothelial cell function, glaucoma screening etc. The risks associated with cataract surgery in the PEX patient can be minimized with the proper preoperative, intraoperative and postoperative care.